Onemind-Services-LLC/cloudmydc-docs/docs/wordpress-as-a-service/wordpress-paas-release-notes/WordPress PaaS 2.1.md

 ## Dashboard Localization

-The CloudMyDc Application Platform for WordPress implements support for custom dashboard localizations (in addition to the default English one).
+The CloudMyDC Application Platform for WordPress implements support for custom dashboard localizations (in addition to the default English one).
 However, the exact list of languages for each particular platform depends on the corresponding hosting provider’s settings.
 A new **Language** drop-down list will be displayed in the account settings menu if multiple options are available.

 <div style={{
     display:'flex',